designium/etherum_smart_contracts/README.md

 5. lottery.sol
   - A simple code that shows how the function works, and how we can store the data of the users into the system.

+6. factory_counter.sol
+  - Learning how to leverage a class in other to create other counters for other people instead of just the owner.